William-Robert-Robertson/WildCamera/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 htop
 ```

-During the kernel rebuild the board consumes 0.7 Amps at 5.1 Volts.
+During the kernel rebuild the board consumes 0.7 to 1.2 Amps at 5.1 Volts.